rauschma/markcheck/doc/manual/reference.md

   * It cannot use `insert:`
 * Appliable LineMod: `lineModId="lm-id"`
   * Can be applied to snippets via `wrapOuter="lm-id"` or `applyInner="lm-id"`
-* Local LineMod: neither `each` nor `lineModId`
+* Body LineMod: neither `each` nor `lineModId`
-  * The LineMod attributes define a _local LineMod_
+  * The LineMod attributes define a _body LineMod_
-  * The remaining attributes apply to the following code block and produce a snippet that has the given local LineMod.
+  * The remaining attributes apply to the following code block and produce a snippet that has the given body LineMod.

 ## Entities

-After directories were paired with code blocks, we get the following entities:
+After directives were paired with code blocks, we get the following entities:

 * Snippets:
   * Created by code block directive + code block or by a code block on its own.